zaychili07/ProjectSixthSenseV1/README.md

-# 🧬 BIRE — Bio-Intelligence Risk Engine
+# 🧬 Project Sixth Sence — Bio-Intelligence Risk Engine (BIRE)

 **A time-series machine learning system for early detection of patient deterioration using physiological dynamics, not static thresholds.**